gt-marine-robotics-group/Virtuoso/README.md

 </p>

 ## About
-Virtuoso is the GT Marine Robotics Group's ROS2 software stack for the RoboBoat, RobotX, and Virtual RobotX competitions.
+Virtuoso is the GT Marine Robotics Group's ROS 2 software stack for the RoboBoat, RobotX, and Virtual RobotX competitions.

 ## System Architecture